smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/Kotlin Support/index.md

 The library has not been fully tested when being referenced from a Kotlin environment.
 Everything should work as expected, but if you find errors please report them to the github.

 ## Are there any currently known issues with Kotlin?
-Even though Java is compatible with Kotlin, Kotlin has more strict rules for access modifiers than Java.
+Even though Kotlin is compatible with Java, Kotlin has more strict rules for access modifiers than Java.
 For that reason, you may see this warning when using `SdlManager`'s `Builder` class:
 ```
 Type BaseSdlManager.Builder! is inaccessible in this context due to: public open class Builder defined in com.smartdevicelink.managers.BaseSdlManager
 ```